-WASHINGTON (AP) - The number of Americans who signed contracts to buy homes rose in March to the highest level in three years, pointing to higher sales this spring.
+WASHINGTON (AP) - The number of Americans who signed contracts to buy homes was essentially flat in January, a possible sign of a softening real estate market.

 The National Association of Realtors said Friday that its seasonally adjusted pending home sales index inched up 0.1 last month to 95.
 The index has fallen 9 percent over the past 12 months as sales momentum has faded.

 Pending sales are a barometer of future purchases: A one- to two-month lag usually exists between a signed contract and a completed sale.